etiennebacher/tidypolars/tests/testthat/_snaps/bind_cols.md

       bind_cols_polars(l)
     Condition
       Error in `bind_cols_polars()`:
       !
+All elements in `...` must be of the same class (either all Polars DataFrames or all Polars LazyFrames).

+# elements must be either all DataFrames or all LazyFrames

+    Code
+      bind_cols_polars(l)
+    Condition
+      Error in `bind_cols_polars()`:
-All elements in `...` must be either DataFrames or LazyFrames.
+      !
+All elements in `...` must be of the same class (either all Polars DataFrames or all Polars LazyFrames).

 # arg .name_repair works